Tests and treatments

 Types of treatment

-For larger umbilical herniae, incisional herniae after a laparoscopy or recurrent umbilical herniae, we generally opt for laparoscopic hernia repair at the Maria Middelares Hernia Centre in Ghent.
+For larger umbilical herniae, incisional herniae after a laparoscopy or recurrent umbilical herniae, we usually opt for laparoscopic hernia repair (keyhole surgery) at the Maria Middelares Hernia Centre in Ghent.
 However, sometimes there are good reasons to perform the surgery in the classical way and in that case, the surgeon will discuss this with you in the pre-operative consultation.

 Keyhole surgery for umbilical hernia repair allows for the placement of a large prosthesis.
-It is important for the prosthesis to be properly fastened to the abdominal wall with staples.
+It is important for the prosthesis to be properly fastened to the abdominal wall with 'staples'.
 These staples will secure the prosthesis to the abdominal muscles.
-This may be quite painful during the initial post-operative period, especially when sneezing or coughing (as this causes the muscles to contract).
-Good pain relief therefore is important during the first few days after a laparoscopic repair of an umbilical hernia.
+This may be quite painful in the initial post-operative period, especially when sneezing or coughing as this causes the muscles to contract.
+It is therefore important to take good pain relief the first few days after laparoscopic umbilical hernia repair.

 Possible complications